Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Introduction

-Sinhala\footnote{\citet{englebretson2005santa} observe that in some contexts the \textit{Sinhala} language is also referred as \textit{Sinhalese}, \textit{Singhala}, and \textit{Singhalese}} language, being the native language of the Sinhalese people~\cite{disanayaka1976national,perera1985sinhala,bauer2007linguistics}, who make up the largest ethnic group of the island country of Sri Lanka, enjoys being reported as the mother tongue of Approximately 16 million people~\cite{2007Percentage,gair1974literary}.
-To give a brief linguistic background for the purpose of aligning the Sinhala language with the baseline of English, primarily it should be noted that Sinhala language belongs same the Indo-European language tree~\cite{Young2015language,kanduboda2011role}.
+To give a brief linguistic background for the purpose of aligning the Sinhala language with the baseline of English, primarily it should be noted that the Sinhala language belongs to the same Indo-European language tree~\cite{Young2015language,kanduboda2011role,arangala2024location}.
 However, unlike English, which is part of the Germanic branch, Sinhala belongs to the Indo-Aryan branch.
+An extremely simplified version of the Indo-European language tree focusing mainly on Sinhala and its close relatives is shown in Fig~\ref{fig:Sinhala_Language_Tree}.
 Further, Sinhala, unlike English, which borrowed the Latin alphabet, has its own writing system, which is a descendant of the Indian Brahmi script~\cite{fernando1949palaeographical,bandara2012creation,daniels1996world,sirisoma1990brahmi,dias1996lakdiwa,hettiarachchi1990investigation,paranavitana1970inscriptions}.
 By extension, this makes Sinhala Script a member of the Aramaic family of scripts~\cite{salomon1998indian,falk1993schrift}.
-Thus by inheritance, Sinhala writing system is \textit{abugida} (\textit{alphasyllabary}), which to say that consonant-vowel sequences are written as single units~\cite{hettige2011computational}.
-It should be noted that the modern Sinhala language have loanwords from languages such as Tamil, English, Portuguese, and Dutch due to various historical reasons~\cite{gunasekara1986comprehensive}.
-Regardless of the rich historical array of literature spanning several millennia (starting between $3^{rd}$ to $2^{nd}$ century BCE~\cite{ray2003archaeology,herath1994practical}), modern natural language processing tools for the Sinhala language are scarce~\cite{de2015Sinhala}.
+Thus by inheritance, the Sinhala writing system is \textit{abugida} (\textit{alphasyllabary}), which to say, that consonant-vowel sequences are written as single units~\cite{hettige2011computational}.
+An extremely simplified evolution tree of the Sinhala script is shown in Fig~\ref{fig:Sinhala_Script_Tree}.
+In it, the Sinhala script is shown as a singular derivation from \textit{Brahmi} directly appearing with the contemporary script.
+But this is a simplification.
+We show the actual evolutionary eras of the Sinhala script in Appendix~\ref{app:SinhalaEras} where the gradual change from \textit{Brahmi} to the contemporary script is clearer.
+It should be noted that, due to various historical reasons~\cite{gunasekara1986comprehensive}, the modern Sinhala language has loanwords from languages such as Tamil~\cite{vasuthavaninfluence}, English, Portuguese, and Dutch.
+An analysis of the distribution of Sinhala letters towards the beginning, middle, or end of words conducted in the style of proposed by~\citet{ProoffReader2014} using the \textit{SinMin} Sinhala corpus created by~\citet{upeksha2015implementing,upeksha2015comparison} is given in Appendix~\ref{app:wordStartEnd}.